Browser does not support script.

 Faculty Faculty of Life Sciences & Medicine

 Chemistry and at least one subject from Biology, Mathematics or Physics.
 Additional subjects at GCSE (or equivalent).

 Visit our admissions webpages to view our English language entry requirements.

 General Studies and Critical Thinking - College policy: Please note that AS/A level General Studies and Critical Thinking are not accepted by King's as one of your A or AS levels.
 However, if offered the grade achieved may be taken into account when considering whether or not to accept a candidate who has just fallen short of the conditions of their offer.

 A-levels: AAB including Chemistry, and at least one subject from Biology, Mathematics or Physics.
 Also required: GCSE grade B in English language and Mathematics.

-Access to HE Diploma: Access to Science (or similar) with 45 Level 3 credits: 33 must be from units awarded at Distinction (including 15 credits in Chemistry and a further 18 credits in one or more of Biology, Mathematics and Physics), with the remaining Level 3 credits at Merit.
+Access to HE Diploma: Access to Science (or similar) with 60 credits overall and 45 Level 3 credits: 33 must be from units awarded at Distinction (including 15 credits in Chemistry and a further 18 credits in one or more of Biology, Mathematics and Physics), with the remaining 12 Level 3 credits at Merit.
 GCSE grade B in both English and Mathematics also required.
 Please contact the King's Admissions Office to check which institutions' Access to HE Diploma will be considered.

 Contact the Admissions Office for details.